 The Equality Act protects you against unfair treatment in the workplace, and when you’re out and about, if your hearing loss fits the definition of a disability.

 The Humans Right Act

-If you believe that your rights have been denied because you have hearing loss, you may be able to bring a case under the Human Rights Act.
+If you believe that your rights have been denied because you’re deaf or have hearing loss, you may be able to bring a case under the Human Rights Act.

 Your rights at work

-If you have hearing loss, your employer has a duty to make adjustments so you’re not put at a disadvantage.
+If you’re deaf or have hearing loss, your employer has a duty to make adjustments so you’re not put at a disadvantage.
 You could also be eligible for an Access to Work grant to help pay for practical support and specialist equipment.

 Your rights when using public services

-If you are Deaf or have hearing loss, service providers have a duty to make reasonable adjustments so you are able to access their services.
+If you’re deaf or have hearing loss, service providers have a duty to make reasonable adjustments so you are able to access their services.
 Failure to do so could be unlawful discrimination.